 - Sends an urgent request to the network, specifying the exact location and requesting the nearest available rescue robot for immediate assistance.

-- Requests to the chosen rescue robot.
+- Requests data transport to the chosen rescue robot.

 - Automatically contacts the Emergency Medical Services center, reporting the drowning incident and requesting urgent medical aid.

 4. The 6G network processes Drone 1's request.
-Retrieving the stored information of AquaVenture, it identifies Rescue Robots 2 and 3 as the units assigned to Zone B. Analyzing their real-time locations and capabilities, the network determines the Rescue Robot 2.
+Retrieving the stored information of the water park, it identifies Rescue Robots 2 and 3 as the units assigned to Zone B. Analyzing their real-time locations and capabilities, the network determines the Rescue Robot 2.
 The network immediately:

 - Commands Rescue Robot 2 to proceed at maximum speed to the incident location.